NovembreLab/eems-around-the-world/config/README.md

 ----

 #### *eems.yaml*
 Here you set **eems** parameters for the subsets defined in *subset.yaml*.
-Again, you can set default settings for all subsets and aditionally specify settings for individual subsets.
-The parameters include eems parameters from the original publication (see [EEMS](http://github.com/dipetkov/eems) for more information):
+Again, you can set default settings for all subsets and additionally specify settings for individual subsets.
+The parameters include EEMS parameters from the original publication (see [EEMS](http://github.com/dipetkov/eems) for more information):

     - nDemes = 200 : density of the population grid
     - numMCMCIter = 2000000 : number of MCMC iterations